pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 #The origin and the expected benefits of TDD

-TDD was re-discovered by Kent Back and throughoutly presented in his fam
+TDD was re-discovered by Kent Back and throughoutly presented in his famous book "Test Driven Development: By Example".